Davina Rush Davina Rush

 Behind the scenes - Beneath the Black Oak

-The actual house in Beneath the Black Oak, where they lived, is still in our family and has been for well over a hundred years.
+The house in Beneath the Black Oak, where they lived, is still in our family and has been for well over a hundred years.
 In my story, there’s mention of an outhouse still on the property years later, and that is just one of the many truths tucked into this book.
 Around 1995, as a teenager, my family all gathered for a reunion in Alabama—cousins as far as the eye could see!
-After the gathering, some of us went to the family house to see my great-uncle Fred, who still lived there.
-I was absolutely enchanted, walking in my ancestors’ footsteps: the property that surrounds the little ranch-style cottage, the old peanut fields, the remains of an old wagon that had been left to fall apart right where it last sat, the old well, and yes, the outhouse.
+After the gathering, some of us went to the family homestead to see my great-uncle Fred, who still lived there.
+I was absolutely enchanted, walking in my ancestors’ footsteps: the property that surrounds the little ranch-style cottage, the old peanut fields, the remains of a wagon that had been left to fall apart right where it last sat, the old well, and yes, the outhouse.
 I asked why it was still there, along with a big metal wash tub on the back porch.
 My grandma told us that until a few years before—around 1990–92—there had never been running water in the house.
-Up until that point, Uncle Fred still took baths on the back porch, used the deep well, and the outhouse.
-I was amazed.
+Uncle Fred still took baths on the back porch, used the deep well, and the outhouse.
+I was shocked.

 Inside the house, we walked over the creaking wooden floorboards of the simple layout.
 A living room that had doubled as my great-great-grandma’s bedroom, a small kitchen with a wood-burning stove, a newly added bathroom, and two small bedrooms.
-I was absolutely charmed by the simplicity of it all, seeing the shadows of generations moving through the space, remembering my grandmother’s many stories that had taken place within these very walls.
+I could almost see the shadows of generations moving through the space, remembering my grandmother’s many stories that had taken place right within these very walls.

-One room in particular caught my attention as Grandma gave us a tour.
-We walked in, and the first thing I noticed was a high shelf that went all the way around the room, lined with mason-jar-preserves that glinted in the light.
-My grandma explained how they had used every bit of space in that house, and preserves were an important part of keeping food since they didn’t have a refrigerator.
-She also told us that these preserves had been there since her mother had died, which seemed absolutely unreal to me—the past captured in glass.
+One room in particular caught my imagination as Grandma gave us the tour.
+We walked through the door, and the first thing I noticed was a high shelf that went all the way around the room, lined with various preserves in old mason jars, their contents still appearing fresh.
+My grandma explained how they had used every bit of space in that house, and that preserves had been a very important part of keeping food safe, since they didn’t have a refrigerator.
+She also told us that these preserves had been there since her mother had died, the same year that I’d been born.
+The past captured in dusty little glass jars.

 A dear friend of mine who was studying genealogy asked if she could use me as a guinea pig in her studies, to which I excitedly agreed.
 I gave her my great-great-grandparents’ names, asking if she could focus mostly on them, though I didn’t expect her to find much.
-She surprised me though—she found actual census reports, newspaper articles about the incident, as well as his obituary.
-From there, my imagination went wild, and the story began to take form.
+She surprised me though—she found actual census reports, newspaper articles about the incident, as well as his obituary and an article about my great great grandmother suing the man responsible.
+From there, my imagination went wild, and a fictional version of the story began to take form.

-This tale that I’ve written, Beneath the Black Oak, is a quilted patchwork of both truth and tall tales, facts and gossip.
-I’ve stitched together our family history, along with my own personal and supernatural experiences, embellishing with the shiny trinkets of fiction.
-You’ll find so much of me and my family in this book: the mason-jar preserves, the peppermint sticks, the outhouse, the dog, and even the mysterious owl encounter.
-That all really happened.
-It’s a fifty-fifty mix of fact and fiction—a quilt of many varied fabrics, worked together into its final pattern.
-Sending it out into the world, feels amazing, knowing that their story won’t die with me… I think I just needed to capture it so that I could set it free.
+This tale that I’ve written, Beneath the Black Oak, is a quilted patchwork of both truth and fabrication, facts and gossip.
+I’ve stitched this family tale together with others and with my own personal and supernatural experiences, embellishing with the shiny trinkets of my own imagination.
+You’ll find so much of me and my family in this book: the mason-jar preserves, the peppermint sticks, the outhouse, the dog, and even the mysterious owl.
+These are things that really happened.
+I’d say it’s a fifty-fifty mix of fact and fiction—a quilt of many varied fabrics, worked together into its final pattern.

 Perhaps now their ghosts can rest—at least for me.